Cultural Emergency Fund - Projects

 Following the war of 2021, HOPE initiated its Cultural Emergency Fund.
 Through this fund we can support a wide variety of initiatives set up by local artists and teachers to help children who are suffering the consequences of war and destruction.
 In times of great loss and emotional devastation, we intend to tap into this fund to provide whatever is needed – whenever and wherever – to offer the children of Gaza some relief.

-Read more about this fund on our donate page
+More details about the fund on our donate page

 General info